cc-archive/cccatalog-api/image_get/README.md

 message queue.
 Async workers consume messages from this queue and store the images at the configured resolution in S3.
-The workers also scrape metadata, including image resolution and EXIF tags, and publishes the results back to the queue.
+The workers also scrape metadata, including image resolution and EXIF tags, and publishes the results back to Kafka.

 Performance is horizontally scalable; workers can be run in any number of processes on any number of machines.
-Be sure to adjust the Kafka topic partition count to at least the total number of worker processes across all machines.

 ## How do I start it?
 `docker-compose up --build`